top of page

 our herstory

-GIRL Project's founder, Claudine Naganuma, was inspired to offer a free week long dance and empowerment workshop for middle school aged girls living in the San Antonio District of Oakland after seeing this compelling mini documentary addressing child sex trafficking in Oakland CA. Claudine came up with the idea to offer a one week, long dance intensive that would offer young girls access to a professional art experience that also provided opportunities for self exploration and empowerment.
-A driving goal of GIRL Project is to foster a safe, nurturing space that will facilitate healthy relationships, self-worth, and healing through dance and artistic expression.
+GIRL Project's founder, Claudine Naganuma, was inspired to offer a free week-long dance and empowerment workshop for middle school aged girls living in the San Antonio District of Oakland after seeing this compelling mini documentary addressing child sex trafficking in Oakland CA. Claudine came up with this idea as a means to offer young girls access to a professional art experience that also provides opportunities for self exploration and empowerment.
+A driving goal of GIRL Project is to foster a safe and nurturing space that facilitates healthy relationships, self-worth, and healing through dance and artistic expression.
 The motivation and central theme of the program is the notion that freedom of movement is central to gender equity and a human right.
-And through the embodiment of that freedom agency is built.
+It is through the embodiment of that freedom that agency is built.

 Pulling from a method of love, GIRL Project exists in resistance to the variety of dangers that girls in Oakland face, including physical assault, kidnapping, gun violence, inequity, food deserts, and the mental health issues that can germinate due to these challenges.
-Girl Project resists through creating spaces to find connection and solidarity through Sisterhood.
+We resist through creating spaces to find connection and solidarity through Sisterhood.

 GP Fam